Estimated Reading Time: 21 mins

 Image by marianna ole on pexels

-But why is that?
-Why are these symptoms such diminished features in my life now?
+So why are these symptoms such diminished features in comparison to my past?

 What’s changed?